What I learnt about copywriting – and business – at CopyCon

 We’re in the revolution of the heart

 When Suz Chadwick enters the room dressed for Carnival, you know you’re in for a treat (and some wise words about branding).
-Suz, who hosts another brilliant podcast, The Brand Builders Lab, dissected the way customers purchase.
-Having gone through the industrial revolution and the technological revolution, we’re now in a game-changing revolution of the heart.
+Suz, host of The Brand Builders Lab Podcast, dissected the way customers purchase.
+Having gone through the industrial revolution and the technological revolution, she suggested we’re now in a game-changing revolution of the heart.
 It’s a time where brands that are value-based and offer a relationship will begin to rise to the top.
 Reputation, visibility and uniqueness are no longer enough; the emotional connection to the customer is what will develop brand strength.
 When I thought about the way I buy things, these ideas really resonated.
 Watch this space for more bold branding this year!

-When it comes to taglines, be enthusiastic, do care, be spirited and fierce.
+When it comes to tagline copywriting, be enthusiastic, do care, be spirited and fierce.
 But, according to Ryan Wallman?
 Whatever you do, don’t say you’re passionate!

 There was pizza and wine, there were stickers and plenty of genuine interactions.
-Over the weekend, it became even clearer to me than ever before that the copywriting community in this country are supporters of each other, not competitors.
+Over the weekend, it became even clearer that the copywriting community in this country are supporters of each other, not competitors.
 We’ll happily refer work on to a better fit, seek mentorship and further learning all in the name of giving our clients the best experience possible.

-What does this mean?
-When you do business with this kind of copywriter, you’re in the best hands.
+What does this mean for you?
+When you choose to work with this kind of copywriter, you’re in the best possible hands.
 Find out how I can help you.